bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

 * Describe assembly language and machine language:

   * Assembly language is made up of instructions that are human readable.
-Assembly code must be transformed into machine code via an assembler, in order for a computer to understand the instructions.
+Assembly code must be transformed into machine code via an assembler.
+Once this happens a computer will be able to understand the instructions.
 Assembly language instructions like PRN or print are eventually assembled into machine readable code like this (01100100).

   * Machine language, or code is what is directly run by a CPU based on it’s instruction set.
+These instructions can vary in byte sizes but a single byte instruction may look like this (11110101).

 * Suggest the role that graphics cards play in machine learning: